jcwang587/xdatbus/README.md

 ```

 ## Major Changelog
-`0.3.0` Enabled the functions for locating minima and running NEB.
+`0.3.0` Enabled the functions for locating minima and running NEB in 2D FES.

 `0.2.5` Enabled CLI through the `rich` package.